datacharmer/mysql-docker-minimal/README.md

 Using a combination of these images, instead, you can decide which version you want, and which Linux flavor it will run into.

+## Why not Percona Server or MariaDB Server?

+I am only including MySQL tarballs in this repository, for two good reasons:

+* Percona Server tarballs require their own customized Linux host.
+While MySQL binaries run anywhere (because they are compiled statically) Percona creates different tarballs for different sets of libraries.
+This fact defies the purpose of having a reduced sets of Linux images that can run any version of MySQL.
+If there is an universal tarball for Percona Server, I would like to know.
+* MariaDB 10.x has a different structure from MySQL and Percona servers.
+While I have one simple procedure to reduce the size of both MySQL and Percona servers, I would need to create a separate one for MariaDB.
+I haven't had the time to do it.
+If someone wants to contribute a set of reduced binaries, I will consider the inclusinon.
+The reduced binaries should be able to pass all the tests in MySQL-Sandbox to be included in this repository.